shkolnick-kun/bugurtos/GettingStartedEN.md

 To exit critical section one must call **EXIT_CRIT_SEC** macro.
 In case of nesting critical sections interrupts are disabled on first critical section enter and enabled on last critical section exit.
-A prgram is supposed to exit critical sections **as fast as possible**.
+A program is supposed to exit critical sections **as fast as possible**.

 #####Basic synchronization primitive.
 BuguRTOS kernel provides **sync_t** primitive for library usage.
-It is documented in BuguRTOS API refference manual, check releases on the project page.
+It is documented in BuguRTOS API reference manual, check releases on the project page.
 Also you can see **generic** lib for examples of **sync_t** usage.

 ####Generic lib synchronization primitives.
-There are some primitives, implemented in **genric** lib.
+There are some primitives, implemented in **generic** lib.
 All these primitives use **sync_t** primitive, provided by BuguRTOS kernel.

 #####Mutexes.
 Mutex is mutual exclusion primitive.
-It ensures that only one process can access to commmon data at any time.
+It ensures that only one process can access to common data at any time.
 Mutex must be declared as **mutex_t** variable.
 Here are mutex handling tools:
 ```C